syntithenai/docker-cmfive/2pisoftware_continuous_integration.md

 The configuration allows custom scripts to be attached per repository and per git trigger.
 Custom scripts can be built using shared component scripts for common actions.

-The configuration allows for a deployment key to be specified for a repository for automated checkout of private repositories. eg
+The configuration allows for a deployment key to be specified for a repository for automated checkout of private repositories.

+Variables are added to the environment in which the trigger scripts are run including

+- WEBHOOKBUILD_FOLDER
+- WEBHOOKBUILD_CONTAINERNAME
+- WEBHOOKBUILD_DOMAINNAME
+- WEBHOOKBUILD_TAG

+eg
 ```
 $webHookConfig['repositories']=[